Invoca/developer-docs/source/api_documentation/network_integration/promo_numbers/index.rst

     - hash
     - Both are optional

-      **"search_radius_miles"**: A positive number which represents the number of miles from the location to search.
+      **"search_radius_miles"**: An integer, greater than or equal to 0, which represents the number of miles from the location to search.
 Default: 240

       **"restrict_to_state"**: Boolean.
 Default: True.
 Used to restrict search to be within state boundaries.